 The first win with Ford came in the fourth round at Barbagallo Raceway and another one a day later at the same race track.
 The third win of the season, eleventh in a career, followed in the next round at Winton Motor Raceway.
 After three consecutive wins, McLaughlin has won five more times in 2017, finishing second in the points.

-The fastest lap ever at Mount Panorama in 2017, maiden podium in 2018
+The fastest lap ever at Mount Panorama in 2017, Supercars champ in 2018

-In the 2018 Supercars Championship season, McLaughlin is again among the front-runners, scoring seven wins in twenty-five races.
-In October, he reached his maiden podium at Bathurst 1000, finishing in the third place together with Alexandre Premat.
+In the 2018 Supercars Championship season, McLaughlin was again among the front-runners, scoring nine wins in thirty races and taking the championship in a thrilling final battle against Shane van Gisbergen.
+In October, McLaughlin reached his maiden podium at Bathurst 1000, finishing in the third place together with Alexandre Premat.